Our revised draft regional plan

 • I understand that the proposed SESRO reservoir may be reduced from its maximum size for 150m m3 to 100m m3 for the design horizon of 2040.
 For the next horizon could it be enlarged further or are there other resources.
 If so why are these other resource not being utilised now?

-Richard Shackleton asked over 1 year ago
+Richard Shackleton asked almost 2 years ago

 WRSE has considered a range of sizes for the proposed SESRO reservoir, which have been incorporated into our investment modelling and best value planning process to determine the programme of schemes in our draft regional plan.